Rajendra (radar system): Trials

-By 2005, Rajendra II had participated in more than 15 flight trials at Balasore missile testing range.
+By 2005, Rajendra II had participated in more than 15 flight trials at the Balasore missile testing range.
 The flight trials have been spread over 4 missions in both group and autonomous mode.
 High altitude engagement, far boundary engagement, crossing and receding target engagement and multiple missions against multiple targets capabilities have been established.
-Consistency in performance of radar in guiding missiles as close as 15m has been established.
-During a mission, a Pilot less Target Aircraft (PTA) was neutralized while engaging crossing and receding target.
+Consistency in the performance of radar in guiding missiles as close as 15m has been established.
+During a mission, a Pilot less Target Aircraft (PTA) was neutralised while engaging a crossing and receding target.

-In 2007, the Akash system cleared the Indian Air Force's user trials with the Rajendra tracking and engaging several targets with warhead equipped missiles.
-Prior to that, the Akash system elements, including the Rajendra underwent mobility trials at Pokhran and the radar successfully demonstrated its performance in an EW environment, and its ECCM features at the IAF Electronic warfare range at Gwalior.
+In 2007, the Akash system cleared the Indian Air Force's user trials with the Rajendra tracking and engaging several targets with warhead-equipped missiles.
+Prior to that, the Akash system elements, including the Rajendra, underwent mobility trials at Pokhran, and the radar successfully demonstrated its performance in an EW environment and its ECCM features at the IAF Electronic Warfare Range at Gwalior.

-Components
+Deployment

-Each Akash battery has a single Rajendra radar which is linked to up to 4 Akash launchers, each with 3 missiles.
+Each Akash battery has a single Rajendra radar, which is linked to up to 4 Akash launchers, each with 3 missiles.
 Each Rajendra radar can guide up to 2 of these missiles against a single target, with 8 missiles in the air at the same time.

 4 Akash batteries make up a group in the Indian Army configuration, with a central 3D CAR radar acting as the early warning sensor for the entire group.
 In 2007, the Indian Air Force ordered 2 Akash squadrons to begin with.
 Each squadron consists of a minimum of two batteries, and hence at least 4 Rajendra radars are on order.
 Many more orders are expected to come over time, as the Indian Air Force phases out its older Pechora systems.
-The IAF had 30 Pechora squadrons of which 9 were to be replaced by the DRDO-IAI LRSAM project.
+The IAF had 30 Pechora squadrons of which 9 were to be replaced by the Defence Research and Development Organisation (DRDO)-IAI MRSAM project.
 The rest were to be replaced by the Akash, over time.
 As of May 2008, the LRSAM project is on hold on account of Indian Government investigations over the earlier Barak SAM deal with the Indian Navy.
 This is expected to put more emphasis on orders for the Akash SAM, as the Indian Air Force moves towards revamping its SAM inventory.